arunptp/arunptp.github.io/aboutme.md

 #### # Machine Learning & Artificial Intelligence Enthusiast
 #### # Finance

-You can connect me on <a href="https://www.linkedin.com/in/arunthomas89/">Linkedln</a>
+You can connect with me on <a href="https://www.linkedin.com/in/arunthomas89/">Linkedln</a>